dbmover/core/README.md

 END IF;
 ```

+This will usually require the `dbmover/VENDOR-conditionals` plugin (which isn't
+bundled in the meta-packages).
+See `dbmover/mysql-conditionals` and
+`dbmover/pgsql-conditionals` for more information.

 ## Transferring data from one table to another
 This is sometimes necessary.
 In these cases, you should use `IF` blocks and
 query e.g. `INFORMATION_SCHEMA` (depending on your vendor) to determine if the